xaviergenelin/Data-Channel-Prediction/Reports/Lifestyle.md

 ### 3-Way Contingency Table

-This contingency table takes the 2-way table above and breaks it down further by the worst keyword (min shares) variable.
-The majority of the keywords fall into the -1, 4, and 217 bins.
+This contingency table takes the 2-way table above and breaks it down further by binning it across values of the worst keyword (min shares) variable.
+This will allow exploration of number of keywords observed on a weekday or weekend and see what those counts look like across the different worst keyword (min shares) segments

 ``` r
 table(newsTrain$num_keywords, newsTrain$is_weekend, newsTrain$kw_min_min)